scarv/libscarv/README.md

     [`${REPO_HOME}/src/libscarv/share/conf.h`](./src/libscarv/share/conf.h)
-    is populated using the configuration file, plus automatically generated content stemming from `${ARCHS}` and `${KERNELS}`; it includes documentation for each configuration symbol,
+    is populated using the configuration file, plus automatically generated content stemming from `${ARCHS}` and `${KERNELS}`; it houses some documentation for each configuration symbol,

   - configuration symbols are made available in the source code via application of the